Near miss (safety): Causes

+Notable examples

+Nuclear close calls

+During the Cold War, several incidents nearly triggered nuclear war.
+These were often caused by benign events (faulty equipment, natural phenomena, or routine military activities) misinterpreted as signs of an enemy attack, due to the tense geopolitical climate and limitations in early warning systems.

+In 1962, during the Cuban Missile Crisis, a Soviet nuclear submarine was surrounded by US Navy destroyers using depth charges to force it to surface.
+Without the ability to contact Moscow, the captain and another officer advocated for launching a nuclear torpedo, but Vasily Arkhipov vetoed the decision.
+Similarly, in 1983, after an early-warning system raised an alarm, Stanislav Petrov judged it to be a false alarm, and violated the protocol by not reporting it as an attack.
+The alarm for this incident was later found to be caused by unusual atmospheric conditions rather than missile launches.
+High alert states have also been caused by a scientific rocket launch, by a mishandled training tape, and by a bear in the dark interpreted as an intruder.

+Such events can both be caused by technical or human errors.
+Decision-makers often only had minutes to determine whether to retaliate, due to the fact that nuclear explosions could destroy land-based nuclear missile launchers, although nuclear submarines provide nuclear second-strike capabilities.
+One proposition to reduce risks is to wait for an actual explosion rather than relying on alarm systems.
+Another one involves requiring consensus among multiple decision-makers, or even a vote from Congress.
+China also has a "no first use policy", and stores warheads and missiles in different locations.

+Another nuclear safety accident, the 1961 Goldsboro B-52 crash, occurred when a bomber flying over North Carolina lost a wing after a fuel leak.
+The two nuclear bombs it was carrying fell.
+For one bomb, 3 of the 4 safety mechanisms were armed, and the explosion was only averted by a switch.

 Reporting, analysis and prevention

 Most safety activities are reactive and not proactive.
 Many organizations wait for losses to occur before taking steps to prevent a recurrence.
 Near miss incidents often precede loss producing events but are largely ignored because nothing (no injury, damage or loss) happened.
 Employees are not enlightened to report these close calls as there has been no disruption or loss in the form of injuries or property damage.
 Thus, many opportunities to prevent the accidents that the organization has not yet had are lost.
 Recognizing and reporting near miss incidents can make a major difference to the safety of workers within organizations.
 In the heavy construction industry, near miss reporting software allows crews to find and document opportunities that help reduce safety risks as the software tracks, analyzes and calls attention to near misses on the job site to help prevent future incidents.
 History has shown repeatedly that most loss producing events (accidents) were preceded by warnings or near accidents, sometimes also called close calls, narrow escapes or near hits.